Course Outline

 - The costs associated with software development, refactoring, and fixing errors

-- Software development based on business requirements and assumptions in Domain-Driven Design (DDD)
+- Software development aligned with business requirements using Domain-Driven Design (DDD)

-- Challenges in communication between IT and Business
+- Challenges in communication between IT and business stakeholders for government

-- Identifying and reducing cyclomatic complexity in code
+- Identifying and reducing cyclomatic complexity in government software

 Software Metrics for Government